Lawyers, hobbyists and even a bridal shop are making masks — and giving them away

 It took a few days for Byrom to design the mask after consulting with medical professionals.
 The final product covers a third of the face from ear to ear, and tucked inside is lining from a vacuum bag to filter out smaller air particles.
 She and her sewing team start working about 8 a.m., and they already have a two-week backlog of requests from local hospitals and nursing homes.
 As of Wednesday morning, they had made 1,281 masks.

-Byrom said she’s been driving around Virginia to buy every vacuum filter she can find.
-She estimates they have enough supplies for 5,000 more masks, about three weeks of work, but added that they’re already running low on filters and elastic.
-People have donated more filters, fabric and supplies, and Byrom organized a GoFundMe page, which has raised more than $3,000.
+“I said ‘You know what guys?
+We’re making masks,’” Byrom told The Washington Post.
+“We have to do something.” enough supplies for 5,000 more masks, about three weeks of work, but added that they’re already running low on filters and elastic.
+People have donated more filters, fabric and supplies, and Byrom organized a GoFundMe page, which had raised more than $4,000 as of Thursday.

 The Centers for Disease Control and Prevention recommends that all Americans wear masks or cover their faces in public, especially at grocery stores, where social distancing can be difficult.
 This is to help prevent people from unknowingly spreading the virus if they’re infected but asymptomatic.
 Medical professionals, on the other hand, require a more sophisticated mask with as much filtration as possible because they are likely to be closely interacting with infected patients.